nexiality/documentation/release/nexial-core-v2.3.changelog.md

 - minor update to MacOSX/*NIX script to that focus will stay on terminal when Nexial execution commences.
 - [`nexial-var-update.cmd|sh`](../userguide/BatchFiles##nexial-variable-updatecmd--nexial-variable-updatesh):
   now support batch files and minor improvement to console output.
+- more informative error messages when invalid or out-of-bound array index is referenced.

 ### [Nexial Installer](https://github.com/nexiality/nexial-installer)